 The technique is simply to take a shaving from a strip of wood with a plane and glue it into a ring shape.
 Then a bit of sanding and polishing is all you need to finish things off.

-To finish preparation I wrap my dowel or cork with a bit of cling film to stop the ring getting glued to it.
+To finish preparation I wrap my dowel, cork or socket with a bit of cling film or wax paper to stop the ring getting glued to it.

-So, to make the ring you just need to slap some PVA, or wood glue along the planed strip and tightly wind it around your dowel.
+So, to make the ring you just need to slap some glue along the planed strip and tightly wind it around your dowel again.
 Make sure to keep it even and tight as you go and when you get to the end, secure tightly with a bit of masking tape.
 The whole process only takes a couple of minutes so you can do lots very quickly.

-There are a number of websites where they recommend using superglue, but it is expensive and fiddly and there is always the risk of gluing your fingers together, so save yourself the effort and stick with easier cheaper and slower drying glues.
-If you do use superglue, then go for the runnier consistency.
+There are a number of websites where they recommend using superglue.
+It is very effective but it is expensive and fiddly and there is always the risk of gluing your fingers together.
+You may wish save yourself the effort and stick with easier cheaper and slower drying glues for your first attempts.
+If you do use superglue, then go for the medium consistency.
 There is a thick superglue that pours like honey.
 I tried it and didn’t like using it at all for wooden rings.

 Leave the rings to dry for at least 24 hours before removing the masking tape and taking the rings off the dowel.